unclebean/unclebean.github.io/content/2017-03-21-learning-clojure-core-async.md

 ![multiple channels](https://unclebean.github.io/images/clojure-async-multi-channels.png)

-For now we can see seems we should use **single channel** version for this function, but I will continue to explore the right way...
+For now we can see seems we should use **single channel** version for this function, but I will continue to explore the right way…..